Salvage title: Determination of salvage status

-In general, a vehicle is deemed "salvage" when the insurer determines that the repair or replacement cost is in excess of approximately 70% of its market value at the time of the accident or theft.
+In general, a vehicle is deemed to be "salvage" when the insurer determines that the repair or replacement cost is in excess of approximately 70% of its market value at the time of the accident or theft.
 Thresholds range between 50% and 95% of the vehicle's value, while "total loss states" leave the specifics to the insurer.
 In the state of Michigan, the issuance of a salvage title does not mean that the vehicle is also deemed a total loss.
 Michigan issues a salvage title when the damage equals 75-90% of the pre-damage value; if the loss is 91% or greater the vehicle is eligible only for a "scrap" title, which cannot be subsequently upgraded by any means.
-In Oregon, vehicles are determined to be Salvage title meet the 70% total loss value as state previously, as well as when a vehicle is abandoned and worth less than $500.
+In Oregon, a vehicle is given a salvage title when, due to damage, it has lost 70% or more of its value, or if it was abandoned and is worth less than $500.

-Upon paying the claim, the insurer may offer to return the vehicle to the owner as an insurance buy-back, in which case the owner is responsible for having the repairs made and having the car inspected by a State-designated facility.
+Upon paying the claim, the insurer may offer to return the vehicle to the owner as an insurance buy-back, in which case the owner is responsible for having the repairs made and having the car inspected by a state-designated facility.
 Depending on the state, this inspection may remove the salvage brand from the vehicle's title.
 The exact percentage of value that triggers the decision to total the vehicle is guided by applicable laws and regulations.
 The damage estimate is calculated at retail repair rates, which may be more than the cost of wholesale repair.
 Vehicles that are not bought back are auctioned as salvage to an auto recycler or a rebuilder and given a salvage title.